Cas Holman

 Cas Holman (born 1974) is an American toy designer.
-He is known for designing toys that emphasize creativity through unstructured play.
+She is known for designing toys that emphasize creativity through unstructured play.
+Cas attended Cranbrook Academy of Art, where she created the first iteration of Geemo, a toy with flexible, magnetic limbs.
+Geemo is in the permanent collection of the Victoria and Albert Museum.

 Holman's Rigamajig line of collaborative playsets, originating as a custom play feature for the High Line Park in 2011, has been included in schools and museum play areas internationally.
-Previously a professor at Syracuse University, he is currently a professor at the Rhode Island School of Design and the founder and principal designer of the toy company Heroes Will Rise.
+Previously a professor at Syracuse University and the Rhode Island School of Design, she is the founder and principal designer of the toy company Heroes Will Rise.

-Holman is the subject of an episode of the Netflix series Abstract: The Art of Design titled "Cas Holman: Design for Play," focusing on his design philosophies.
+Holman is the subject of an episode of the Netflix series Abstract: The Art of Design titled "Cas Holman: Design for Play," focusing on her design philosophies.